 Response 2.5: Yes.
 Since the first free choice (the first 4 choices are forced, this would be the 5th choice in both H = 1 and H = 6 games) is the only choice that is comparable between Horizon = 1 and Horizon = 6 conditions, all of our analyses were performed on the first free choice.
 While these two noise terms should contribute to all decisions, our paper only modeled the first free choice.

-In the results section, we described this with the following sentence:
+In the results section, we had this sentence when describing the task

+“By contrasting behavior between short and long horizon conditions {\it on the very first free-choice trial}, when all else is equal, the Horizon Task allows us to quantify how behavior changes, when it is more valuable to explore.”

+When describing the methods, we modified the following paragraph, hopefully it is clearer now:

-“we focus on just the first free-choice trial in each game, where the only thing that differs between the horizon conditions is the number of choices that participants will make in the future.”
+“…we focus on just the first free-choice trial in each game, where the only thing that differs between the horizon conditions is the number of choices that participants will make in the future.
+Subsequent choices in Horizon 6 games were not analyzed.”

 Comment 2.6: Could the authors add a few sentences in the supplementary information to clarify that if the random noise increases in the reduced model (the one without information bonus), it leads to less choice consistency between repeated games, and that conversely if the deterministic noise increases, it leads to more choice consistency?
 Does the deterministic noise in the reduced model capture and replace the effect that the information bonus produces in the full model?

 Response 2.6: In general, increasing random noise leads to higher p(low mean) and lower p(consistent) between repeated games, and increasing deterministic noise leads higher p(low mean) and higher p(consistent).